 About Pamela Geller

-Pamela Geller is the anti-Muslim movement's most visible and flamboyant figurehead.
-She's relentlessly shrill and coarse in her broad-brush denunciations of Islam and makes preposterous claims, such as that President Obama is the "love child" of Malcolm X. She makes no pretense of being learned in Islamic studies, leaving the argumentative heavy lifting to her Stop Islamization of America partner Robert Spencer.
-Geller has mingled comfortably with European racists and fascists, spoken favorably of South African racists, defended Serbian war criminal Radovan Karadzic and denied the existence of Serbian concentration camps.
-She has taken a strong pro-Israel stance to the point of being sharply critical of Jewish liberals.
+Geller’s style consists of broad-brush denunciations of Islam, and preposterous claims such as that President Obama is the "love child" of Malcolm X. She makes no pretense of being learned in Islamic studies, leaving the argumentative heavy lifting to her Stop Islamization of America partner Robert Spencer.
+Geller is also comfortable working with extremists on both sides of the Atlantic.

 In Her Own Words

 “Muslim immigration is tied directly to Islamic terror.
 If there’s no Muslim immigration, you would not have Islamic terror.
 The more Muslim immigration, the more Islamic terror you have, and the more of the Muslim zones — these no-go zones.
 Europe is a cautionary tale.”

 — Pamela Geller on Priority Talk Radio, October 30, 2017

 “It’s more of imposing Islam on the secular marketplace.
 Whether it’s in the workplace, whether it’s in the school.
 Islamic supremacism is what it is.
 You have even in Canada, the Mounties, they’re designing a police officer’s uniform with a hijab.
 This is Islamic supremacism.
 You know, Jewish law pertains only to Jews, canon law pertains only to Christians, but Sharia, Islamic law, asserts its authority over non-Muslims.
 This is the problem and this is something that is never discussed.”